Kingcatch/GDPR_Obfuscator_Tool/README.md

 4. Example Workflow
 Trigger: An AWS service (like EventBridge, Step Functions, or Lambda) triggers the tool with a JSON payload.

-Obfuscation: The tool reads the file from S3, obfuscates the specified fields, and generates the obfuscated file.
+Obfuscation: The tool reads the file from S3, routes the appropriate file specific processor, obfuscates the specified fields, and generates the obfuscated file.

 Storage: The obfuscated file is uploaded back to an S3 bucket.